 The truth is we all have the ability to experience inner peace; sometimes it even takes counseling on mindfulness, meditation, and reflection to learn how to let go, but the important point is anyone can get there.

 I read this quote, and my apologies but I don’t have the source.
 I still want to share it because it stuck with me.

 “The recognition that a person can choose emotional well being – even when things don’t turn out the way we want it – is the cornerstone of mental health.”CLICK TO TWEET

 Forgiving is hard but it can be done.
-Identity your feelings, what you were attached to and what you lost.
+Identify your feelings, what you were attached to, and what you lost.

 One day this week pick a resentment you are holding on too tightly.
 Imagine this resentment in full, the hurt, the pain, the bitterness, maybe even the denial (of your own part in this outcome.)
 Imagine its ugliness twisted around your heart, stomach, and brain.
 Now picture it unclenching, unwinding and exhale it out and watch it float into the sky.
 Visualize letting go, and moving on.
 Feel the lightness and freedom.
 Say the words: I choose happiness, I choose to let this go.
 Repeat these words while breathing and exhaling.

 Peaceful mind, peaceful life.
 Anger will stomp all over you if you let it.
 Life doesn’t always turn out the way we want, it can be tough, but we must choose acceptance.
 In a small ship rolling across a violent storm, anger will make you seasick.
 Accept the storm and you will find peace amidst even the strongest waves.

 Gratitude is an attitude, a way of living that has been proven to have numerous health benefits.
 It increases happiness, satisfaction with life, and improves relationships.